zenpk/error-packer/README.md

 	// create a new packer your JSON interface packer := ep.Packer{V: UserLoginResp{}}
-	err := ep.ErrInputBody      // assume that an input body error happened resp := packer.Pack(err)    // pack the response interface with the error c.JSON(http.StatusOK, resp) // return with resp
+	err := ep.ErrInputBody      // assume that an input body error happened resp := packer.Pack(err)    // pack the response struct with the error c.JSON(http.StatusOK, resp) // return with resp
 }